ibm-cloud-docs/vmware-service/common/vmware-aas-overview.md

 # {{site.data.keyword.vcf-aas}} overview
 {: #vmware-aas-overview}

 {{site.data.keyword.vmware-service_full}} provides the VMware Cloud Director™ platform as either a dedicated or shared managed service. {{site.data.keyword.IBM}} performs the configuration, hosting, operations, and lifecycle management of the VMware® by Broadcom software so you can quickly deploy your VMware-based cloud computing environments.
 Compute resources are available as either dedicated or multitenant hosts that use {{site.data.keyword.cloud_notm}} bare metal servers.
-Dedicated single-tenant VMware sites provide extra isolation and support multiple host configuration options to support flexible workload requirements.
+Dedicated single-tenant VMware sites provide additional isolation and support multiple host configuration options to support flexible workload requirements.
 {: shortdesc}

 {{site.data.keyword.vcf-aas-full}} multitenant instances are deployed to all supported regions by {{site.data.keyword.IBM_notm}}.
 Create your virtual data centers (VDCs) on the {{site.data.keyword.IBM_notm}} managed infrastructure. {{site.data.keyword.vcf-aas}} single-tenant instances are provisioned and managed by your organization.